xianjie-alone/my-notes/toefl_notes/independent_writing/note_1.md

     Had it not been for the emphasis on infrastructure, China would never be able to become as strong as it is today.

+    Take the case of the ''New Deal" enacted by Roosevelt, which initiated and completed tons of infrastructure projects, including the Hoover Dam and a massive high-speed railway network.
+As a result, "New Deal" not only created jobs for millions of citizens during the great depression, but stimulated economy and improved the life quality of citizens.

+    Had it not been for the emphasis on infrastructure, the United States would never have been able to recover so fast.

   - Furthermore, the fact that monitoring devices

-- Common issue
+- Common issue **例子要体现出一般性，适普性，即Generality**

   - Furthermore, the fact that social activities promote communication skills indicates that university ought to support social clubs.

-  - Take the case of my friend Alex, <span style="color:brown">a typical college student among thousands of others in the Union</span>, who once was an activist in social clubs at Mikoyan College, <span style="color:brown">widely known for its support to extracurricular activities</span>.
+    Take the case of my friend Alex, who once was an activist in social clubs at Mikoyan College, a top school in the Union.
 Alex honed both his leadership and communication skills through participating in various activities.
 As a result, he received offers from multiple elite firms upon his graduation.

+  - Furthermore, the fact that social activities promote communication skills indicates that university ought to support social clubs.

+    Take the case of my friend Alex,**<span style="color:brown">a <span style="font-size:1rem; background:yellow;">typical</span> college student among thousands of others in the Union</span>**, who once was an activist in social clubs at Mikoyan College, **<span style="color:brown"><span style="font-size:1rem; background:yellow;">widely known</span> for its support to extracurricular activities</span>**.
+Alex honed both his leadership and communication skills through participating in various activities.
+As a result, he received offers from multiple elite firms upon his graduation.

-  - Had it not been for Alex’s fondness in social activities, he would never become an elite professional as he is today.
+    Had it not been for Alex’s fondness in social activities, he would never become an elite professional as he is today.

 ## Paragraph 4&5 - Concession and Ending